FHIR/FSHOnline/README.md

 ### FHIR Shorthand

 To learn more about FHIR Shorthand (FSH), check out the [specification](https://build.fhir.org/ig/HL7/fhir-shorthand/).
-To learn more about SUSHI, check out the [documentation](https://fshschool.org/docs/sushi/).
+To learn more about SUSHI, check out the [documentation](https://fshschool.org/docs/sushi/) and to learn more about GoFSH, visit the [documentation](https://fshschool.org/docs/gofsh/).
 For other resources and tools to use with FHIR Shorthand, check out [FSH School](https://fshschool.org/).

 ### React